Cannabinoid receptors and the regulation of bone massI Bab1* and A Zimmer2

 Zimmer A, Zimmer AM, Hohmann AG, Herkenham M, Bonner TI.
 Increased mortality, hypoactivity, and hypoalgesia in cannabinoid CB1 receptor knockout mice.
 Proc Natl Acad Sci USA.
 1999;96:5780—5785.

-Source with Charts, Graphs and Links: Cannabinoid receptors and the regulation of bone mass
+Source: Cannabinoid receptors and the regulation of bone mass